 Whilst coercive control has been an ongoing issue for many victims of domestic violence, and it has taken the lives of many women, it is rarely accurately identified and recognised as being a form of domestic violence by the community, due to a lack of education by members of the police force, the judiciary and the public generally.

-Victims of domestic violence and families of those victims have finally seen some progress towards the criminalisation of these acts of domestic violence, with the passing of the Domestic and Family Violence Protection (Combating Coercive Control) and Other Legislation Amendment Bill 2022.
+Victims of domestic violence and families of those victims have finally seen some progress with the criminalisation of these acts of domestic violence, following the passing of the Criminal Law (Coercive Control & affirmative Consent) and other legislation Amendment Act 2024.

 This has been a long time coming, with other states considering it and New South Wales already having passed legislation to criminalise coercive control in 2022.
 The Attorney General Mark Dreyfus is meeting with all state and territory counterparts at present to debate the criminalisation of coercive control nationally.